 If $q$ is odd, it is known that $-1$ is a square in $\ff_q$ if and only if $q\equiv 1 \ [4]$.
 Then $(1)$ comes from Proposition \ref{car2} and Theorem \ref{nonexistv2} (since a square is also a sum of $2^s$ squares for all $s\geq 0$).

 Assume now that $q$ is odd and $n\equiv 0 \ [4]$.
-Write $n=2^{s+1}r$, where $r$ is odd, and $s\geq 1$ by assumption. .It is a standard fact that $-1$ is the sum of two squares in $\ff_q.$ In particular, it is also a sum of $2^s$ squares in $\ff_q$.
-Point $(2)$ then comes from Theorem \ref{nonexistv2}.
-Point $(3)$ is just an application of Proposition \ref{n24}, since the extension $L/F$ is cyclic.
+Write $n=2^{s+1}r$, where $r$ is odd, and $s\geq 1$ by assumption.
+It is a standard fact that $-1$ is the sum of two squares in $\ff_q.$ In particular, it is also a sum of $2^s$ squares in $\ff_q$.
+Item $(2)$ then comes from Theorem \ref{nonexistv2}.
+Item $(3)$ is just an application of Proposition \ref{n24}, since the extension $L/F$ is cyclic.

 The last part of the theorem is clear. \end{proof}